 Shaun joined LShift after an MSc in Computer Science, prior to which he studied for an undergraduate degree in Economics and spent three years at Centrica.
 He started programming on an Intel 386 in primary school using QBASIC.
 Since then he's been trying to recover from its mental mutilation of GOTO statements by learning as many new languages as he can, with Julia being a particular favourite.

 Alex specialises in system integration, messaging, business process management and other "programming in the large" topics.
 He can therefore avoid getting involved in language debates unless they mention BPEL (so far they haven't).
 In the real world, he has acted as a hands-on technical architect for 60 or so integration projects using middleware and web technologies.
 "Lights out" automated management and monitoring of systems is a particular interest so he looks forward to the emerging ecology of cloud and IoT services with barely suppressed excitement.

 James started programming as a child when games were needed for the family Apple, and ended up with a PhD in Computer Science.
 He worked on the web when it was young, smartphones when they were new, and has done stints of system architecture and UI design & evaluation, but always gravitates towards mucking around with code.
 He loves seeing what he's created bring a bit of joy to someone’s day.

 David first joined LShift in 2007.
-In 2010, he departed with the RabbitMQ team to VMware, but he missed LShift so much that he has returned.
-David has programming since childhood, and is up for any challenge involving computers.
+In 2010, he departed with the RabbitMQ team to join VMware, but missed LShift so much that he returned.
+David has been programming since childhood, and is up for any challenge involving computers.
 Before LShift he lived in Russia, writing software for oil companies.
 He still misses the Russian winters.